Skip to main content

 For instance, in men with clinically low testosterone, Testosterone Replacement Therapy (TRT) can restore energy, muscle mass, and cognitive function.
 For women navigating menopausal changes, targeted hormonal support can mitigate hot flashes, improve sleep, and support bone health.

 The administration of these protocols demands precision and continuous oversight.
 Hormones are potent biological agents, and their levels within the body must be carefully managed to achieve therapeutic benefits while minimizing potential risks.
-This is where the concept of becomes paramount.
+This is where the concept of safety monitoring becomes paramount.
 It involves tracking how the body responds to the administered hormones, ensuring that the desired physiological effects are achieved without unintended consequences.

 Digital Health Technologies Enhancing Oversight